 The engagement is based on the 2010 Regent's Park Open Air Theatre London staging.
 The Public Theater enlisted original London co-directors Timothy Sheader and Liam Steel to re-explore the production in a fresh incarnation for Shakespeare in the Park.

-"The Public wants to make great theatre accessible to all, and young people, with their parents, deserve an invitation to be a part of the story," Public Theater artistic director Oskar Eustis said in a statement.
+A limited number of tickets are available through a stand-by line at the Delacorte Aug.
+22. Tickets for the matinee have been distributed primarily through the Public's free virtual ticketing lottery, which was opened to the public Aug.
+15. "The Public wants to make great theatre accessible to all, and young people, with their parents, deserve an invitation to be a part of the story," Public Theater artistic director Oskar Eustis said in a statement.
 "This will be a great and rare opportunity.
 One we hope is just a beginning."

 The musical has a Tony-winning score by Stephen Sondheim and a Tony-winning book by James Lapine, who also staged both Broadway productions of the musical.